 This therapist has indicated that they belong to an Accredited Register.

 In some cases, gaslighting can be seen as a form of abuse especially when it it done repeatedly over a long period of time.
 It can have the effect of making someone doubt their own ideas about things even question their sanity.
 It can have a highly negative effect on a person’s self-esteem and confidence.
 In certain situations, someone might deliberately gaslight their partner/friend or colleague as a way of controlling them, which is a serious form of emotional abuse that is never acceptable.

 E.g. A person may include questioning your memory of events (‘Are you sure it was like that?
 I don’t think it was’, 'you are not listening to me') or trying to convince you that your emotional reaction to something is inappropriate or disproportionate (‘you’re acting crazy’, 'this is all in your head', or that you're making a big deal out of nothing).
 Whilst you may be aware that what they are telling you is an outright lie, they continue tell you this lie with a straight face.
 Why are they so blatant?
 Because they're setting up a precedent.
 They tell you blatant lies with the aim of keeping you unsteady and off-kilter which is their goal.

 Cancellation Policy: A minimum of 24 hours notice is required to cancel or reschedule a session.
-If cancelled within 24 hours there will 50% charge as you can appreciate the session could have been offered to someone else.
+If cancelled within 24 hours there will be no charge.
 Missed or cancelled appointments outside of 24 hours will be charged at 100%.
-Payments will be taken prior to the session.
+Payments will be taken 24 hours prior to the session.
 Those on concessional rates 100% fee is expected.

 THE SAMARITANS - They can be contacted day or night.
 Whatever you're going through, you can call them at any time, from any phone for FREE.
 Call 116 123